Can You Trust Guardio To Keep You Safe Online?

 Can’t scan your device for malware — only your browser

 While Guardio automatically blocks and removes malicious extensions and downloads, it doesn't come with a malware scan feature.
-This means if malware manages to infect your device, Guardio has no way of dealing with it.
+This means if malware manages to infect your device, Guardio has no security tools that can deal with it.

 Main features can be replicated by free tools